-The District 10 Mobility Management Study will consider emerging non-infrastructure tools and improved transit services for managing existing and projected future transportation needs to, from, and within the district as it grows (photo D).
-In addition to funding from the Neighborhood Transportation Improvement Program, the project was awarded almost \$90,000 by the Toyota Mobility Foundation, which supports projects that aim to support strong transportation systems while eliminating disparities in mobility.
+The District 10 Mobility Management Study will consider emerging non-infrastructure tools and technology for managing existing and projected future transportation needs to, from, and within the district as it grows (photo D).
+In addition to funding from the Neighborhood Transportation Improvement Program, the project received almost \$90,000 from the Toyota Mobility Foundation, which supports projects that aim to support strong transportation systems while reducing transportation-related disparities.